 Fifth Grade Buddy: Each kindergartner is paired with a Fifth Grade Buddy for double the fun!

-First Week Packets: A large manila envelope that comes home with your child the first week of school.
+First Week Packets: A digital link that will be emailed to families during the first week of school.
 Contains many forms to fill out and return as soon as possible.
+Please contact

 Fourth Grade Trip: The Fourth Grade spends two nights and three days enjoying Outdoor Education at Camp Orkila on Orcas Island.